-If you’re hosting a lot of out-of-towners at your wedding, you’ll need to think about the accommodations for wedding guests traveling into town.
-It’s your responsibility to research hotels to recommend to your loved ones, and if possible, book a room block to make the process even easier for your crew (and potentially get group discounts to make everyone very happy!).
+If you’re hosting a lot of out-of-towners at your nuptials, you’ll need to think about the wedding accommodations for your guests who are traveling into town.
+It’s your responsibility to research wedding guest accommodations to recommend to your loved ones, and if possible, book a room block to make the process even easier for your crew (and potentially get group discounts to make everyone very happy!).

-When researching accommodations for wedding guests, be sure to pay attention to these details.
+When researching wedding accommodations for your guests, be sure to pay attention to these details.

 When consider how guests choose a hotel, location is probably the biggest factor—your loved ones won’t want to have to travel far to get to your wedding.
 Narrow your search by choosing hotels that are conveniently located near your wedding venue—the closer, the better.
-Finding accommodations for wedding guests within walking distance is ideal, but those that are a short car or taxi ride away or accessible via public transportation are fine as well.
-If the closest hotels to your wedding venue are actually not that close, you may want to consider procuring transportation for your guests to and from your wedding so that your loved ones won’t have to worry about calling taxis or driving.
+Finding wedding accommodations for guests within walking distance to your venue would be ideal, but those that are a short car or taxi ride away or accessible via public transportation are fine as well.
+If the closest hotels to your wedding venue are actually not that close, you may want to consider securing transportation for your guests to and from your wedding so that your loved ones won’t have to worry about calling taxis or driving.

 Think about the number of guests you’ll need to accommodate.
-If you’re hosting lots of out-of-towners, focus your search of accommodations for wedding guests on bigger hotels with lots of rooms.
+If you’re hosting lots of out-of-towners, focus your search of wedding accommodations on bigger hotels with lots of rooms.
 If there only a few out-of-towners to accommodate, you can also consider smaller inns and beds and breakfasts.

 Make sure any hotels you’re considering have the availability to accommodate your guests on your wedding weekend.
 Check and see if there are any major local events such as conventions, conferences, festivals, or sporting events that may cause rooms to book up quicker than usual.

 Certain hotel amenities, like cable TV, internet access, and parking might be “must-haves” in your book, while others, like a swimming pool, beach access, fitness center, and room service, might be nice to have but not essential.
 Think about what’s important to the majority of your guests when it comes to wedding accommodations.

 If you’re not hosting your wedding at a hotel, you may want to host pre-and post-wedding events at one of the hotels where your guests will be staying.
 Whether it’s your rehearsal dinner or your post-wedding brunch, a hotel can be a great (and super-convenient) venue for wedding-related events.
 If this sounds appealing to you, look for accommodations for wedding guests that have space that can accommodate your events.